bkbooth/benbooth.dev/src/blog/2017/animating-loading-spinners-with-css.md

 title: Animating Loading Spinners with CSS
 date: 2017-06-21T08:49:09+10:00
 tags: [Programming, SydCSS, CSS, Animation, Keyframes]
+hero:
-image: /images/2017/06/highres_461629142.jpg
+  image: ../../assets/css-animation/highres_461629142.jpg
+  alt: Ben Booth presenting this talk at SydCSS
 ---

 I recently had the privilege of being invited to give my first ever meetup talk at [SydCSS][].
 It was a first time speakers night so short talks (5 mins) and high nerves were the order of the day.
 On a recent side project I had wasted a bunch of time creating a fancy loading spinner while I was mentally blocked trying to solve a real problem.
 I had the idea at the time that I could probably give a reasonably interesting talk by making some loading animations with CSS and explaining the interesting parts of the [CSS animation][css-animation] API used for each animation.
 I had a rough plan and a platform, the rest of this article is the transcript of that talk rewritten as a blog post.

 > You can view the [slides][] for the talk [here][slides], take a look and play around with the examples on the slides!
-The talk was recorded so provided I don't find it unbearably cringeworthy I'll embed it here when it's uploaded.

 There are two basic building blocks for [CSS animations][css-animation].
 Firstly the [`@keyframes` at-rule][css-keyframes], which you define with the `@keyframes` keyword, then a name or identifier for the keyframes set, then a list of steps which define CSS properties for each step.